List of Emmerdale characters introduced in 2005: Effie Harrison

 Effie Harrison is Jean Tate's live-in nanny.
-She appeared in 2005.

-Effie is hired by Zoe Tate to live in Home Farm and look after her daughter Jean.
+She is hired by Zoe Tate to live in Home Farm and look after her daughter Jean.
 Effie and Zoe become close, and Effie initially supports Zoe as she faces an attempted murder trial - after an altercation with Jean's father Scott Windsor - but their friendship splinters when Effie turns down Zoe's romantic advances and plea to run away with the kids.
 As Zoe becomes more erratic, Effie begins to doubt her innocence, and takes an offer from Sadie King to double-cross Zoe.

 Effie abruptly becomes lovers with Zoe and persuades her to revive the idea of leaving with the children.
 At the getaway spot, Effie and Jean are nowhere to be found, but Sadie is there, and she forces Zoe to sell her Home Farm.
 When Zoe returns home, Effie pleads with her to understand, but Zoe punches her.
 After Zoe evicts Effie, she asks Sadie for the £10,000 she was promised.
 Sadie instead throws a few pieces of change onto the street - "30 pieces of silver" - and tells Effie that Zoe is more of a woman than she'll ever be.
 Effie is left on her hands and knees, scrounging for change.

-Rose Meyers

-Rose Meyers is a temporary postmistress.
-She appeared in 2005.

-Rose is a postmistress who covers for Viv Windsor at the Post Office during May and June 2005.